parsiya/parsiya.net/content/page/CheatSheet.markdown

     text="No, You Are Not Getting a CVE for That" >}}

 ### Run Chromium Browsers with a Proxy
-The new Edge uses Chromium.
 Chromium uses the WinINET proxy settings.
-Instead of redirecting everything to the browser, we can set the proxy using the command line (all of these also work for Chrome and every other browser built on Chromium):
+Instead of redirecting everything to the browser, we can set the proxy using the command line (all of these also work for Chrome/Edge and other browsers built on Chromium):

 * `"C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" --proxy-server="http://localhost:8080"`